2024 Fall Poetry Lab

 Will I have to Zoom or get on the phone?

-• Only if you want to participate in the open mic!
-Otherwise, this lab will be handled entirely through Submittable.
+• This lab will be handled entirely through Submittable.
 We will send you your packet of lab materials soon after you submit.
 The timing of the feedback depends on the editor’s availability, but it should not be longer than eight to ten weeks after the close of the lab’s submission period.

 Can I purchase a spot for a friend?

 • Yes, please feel welcome.
-Just make sure to make the purpose of your purchase clear in your cover letter, and please put us in contact with that lucky poet.
+Just make sure to clarify the purpose of your purchase in your cover letter, and please put us in contact with that lucky poet.

 submit